Film: Eddie and the Cruisers

 - Shout-Out: As noted in the film, A Season In Hell is a theme album to Arthur Rimbaud's classic work.

-- Short-Lived Big Impact - Eddie and the Cruisers as a band is a fictional example.
+- Short-Lived Big Impact: In-universe.
+Eddie and the Cruisers as a band is a fictional example.

 - The Sixties: The early version that came before Vietnam, the Hippies, and Woodstock.

 - Small Name, Big Ego: Eddie could be accused of this.

 - Softer And Slower Cover: Inverted.
 "Dark Side" was originally written by Frank as a ballad, but Eddie sped it up into a rocker.